AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/auto-add-navtitle.md

     "required": {"navtitle": true}
     ```

-    When set to `true`, the **Refresh navtitle attribute** button is enabled to show up in the Editor toolbar.
+    When set to `true`, the **Refresh navigation title attribute** button is enabled to show up in the Editor toolbar.
 When set to `false` or left empty, the button remains hidden in the Editor.
 1. Save the file.

 1. Upload the file in the corresponding profile \(Global or Folder\).